breatheco-de/content/src/content/lesson/what-are-third-party-libraries.md

 b = np.sqrt(a) # Square root element-wise ([2.
 4. 5.])
 ```

-The **NumPy** library offers a wide variety of functions that allow you to perform advanced mathematical calculations, create arrays, matrices, and much more.
+The **NumPy** library offers a wide variety of functions that allow you to perform advanced mathematical calculations, create arrays, matrix, and much more.
 Here are some of the most relevant functions:

 | Function | Description |